Savings, CD, and Mortgage Rate Trends

 Spread Trends between 5 Year CD and 1 Year CD Rates

 The chart above shows the difference in rate between average 5-year CD rates and 1-year CD rates.
 So, for example, in October 2011, 5-year CDs paid, on average, 1.01% more than 1-year CDs.
 That spread narrowed to fewer than 40 basis points during the pandemic, and then have widened in 2022 as the Fed began raising rates and there were strong expectations about further rate increases.
-In 2024, the Fed has likely completed its rate increases and the spread has completely disappeared.
+In 2024, the Federal Reserve completed its rate increases and the spread completely disappeared.
+It is not extending out in 2025 as banks are still expecting lower rates and not willing to pay a time premium to depositors will to extend for longer terms.

 View online savings account rates View online CD rates